May Birthstone: Emerald

 Emerald is the green variety of beryl (blue beryl is aquamarine, pink beryl is morganite).
 The most desirable color is a slightly bluish green in a medium dark tone with strong to vivid saturation.
 Emeralds are formed from two very rare substances, beryllium and chromium, that under normal circumstances are not found together.
-Only during the making of mountain ranges such as the Andes and the Himalayas, did two different continental plates come together and force the chromium found in ultramafic rock (which makes up much of the oceanic crust) to smash into newer igneous rock formations containing beryllium (which were formed on land by cooled molten magma), thus forming emerald crystals.
+Only during the making of mountain ranges, did two different continental plates come together and force the chromium found in ultramafic rock to smash into newer igneous rock formations containing beryllium, thus forming emerald crystals.

 - The name Emerald originated from the Greek word for green stone.